ankitjais05/Sign-up_Webpage/README.md

 # Web_page
-Web page using HTML and CSS.
+Web page using CSS and HTML.

 Sign-up page: